NikolaiGerasimov/NikolaiGerasimov.github.io/_posts/2022-10-31-my-new-post.md

     - Navigate to your new repository and go to Settings -> Pages -> Build and deployment.
 Set Source as 'GitHub Actions':
     ![Setting repository 'Build and deployment' settings](/assets/github-pages.png)

 4. You now have a copy of the Chirpy template in your GitHub account.
 The next step is to sync it down to your computer so that you can personalise the template.
 To do this you need to make sure that you have **Git** installed and configured.
+If you already use Git, then you can skip the next few steps.

     - Install git by typing the following into your terminal: